senzing-factory/github-action-make-go-github-file/README.md

 # github-action-make-go-github-file

+## Synopsis

-Make a github.go file
+Make a github.go file.

+## Overview

+The github action creates a pull request with updated values in `github.go`.

 ## Usage

-1. `.github/workflows/github-action-make-go-github-file.yaml` file
+1. `.github/workflows/make-go-github-file.yaml` file
    that creates a `cmd/github.go` file for "package cmd".
    Example: